WyreStorm on the challenges and opportunities of delivering AV over IP

-Surprisingly, the career of Wyrestorm’s current product manager for the manufacturer’s AV over IP brand, NetworkHD (and control), didn’t start in video technology.
-“I studied audio engineering for four years at Anglia Ruskin University (UK),” explains James Meredith.
-“The iPod was released in my second year of studying which was of course a game-changer.
-It allowed me to really focus on how all of the hard disc storage of music worked.
-There were no streaming services at the time and internet radio was barely listenable, so I was really focused on how I could make the future of audio better from a young age.”
+Surprisingly, the career newly appointed WyreStorm EMEA sales manager and former product manager for the company’s NetworkHD AV over IP line, didn’t start in video technology.
+“I studied audio engineering at Anglia Ruskin University (UK),” explains Meredith.
+“When the iPod was released in my second year of studying it was a game-changer.
+There were no streaming services at the time and internet radio was in its infancy, so I was really focused on how I could make the future of audio better.”

-"What I’m ﬁnding with AV over IP in particular is that there is a bit of complacency on our side about integrated networks and how easy they are to do.”
+"What I’m ﬁnding at the moment is a disparity between how manufacturer and integrator understand integrated networks and how easy they are to do.”

-There is still industry-wide progress to be made according to Meredith, however.
-He pinpoints lack of clear communication between the industry and its customers about the full requirements of shifting to AV over IP as a signiﬁcant challenge.
-“What I’m ﬁnding at the moment with AV over IP in particular is that there is a bit of complacency on our side (that being the manufacturer and integrator side) about integrated networks and how easy they are to do.”
-He adds: “Effectively, you could install AV over IP on a switch that you have complete control over in 15 minutes.
-But when you’re dealing with ﬁnancial and security corporations or a university campus with a network that needs to be online 24/7, the requirements are actually completely different.
-With the forms to be ﬁlled out and allocated time needed to reboot it, what could be a ten second power pull and two minutes of waiting for it to reboot actually becomes a two day process.”
-Meredith concludes: “No one is having the communication about what uproar that’s going to mean for them in terms of testing and making the required changes in order to operate the system.
-Too often people are learning the hard way, which can lead to a sour taste when it comes to their experience of AV over IP."
+There is still industry progress to be made according to Meredith, however.
+He pinpoints lack of communication between the industry and its customers regarding full requirements of shifting to AV over IP as a signiﬁcant challenge.
+“What I’m ﬁnding at the moment is a disparity between how manufacturer and integrator understand integrated networks and how easy they are to do.”
+He adds: “Effectively, AV over IP can be installed on a switch with full control in minutes, but when dealing with ﬁnancial and security corporations or a university campus with a network that needs to be online 24/7, the requirements are completely different.
+What should be a ten second power pull and two minutes of waiting for it to reboot actually becomes a two-day process.”
+Meredith concludes: “No one is having the conversation about the uproar that can cause in terms of testing and changes required.
+Too often people are learning the hard way, which can sour their experience of AV over IP."

 Looking ahead, Meredith says the industry is going to see sources push the limitations of HDMI over the next two years.
-“We’ll either need to compress or change our cable infrastructure to handle this increase in data rates,” notes Meredith.
-What could be on the horizon in the next ﬁve years?
-“Toward the end of that period we’re going to see some revisions in HDMI technology and the emergence of new platforms – for example, new versions of media transfer like DisplayPort and the USB C (updating to USB D).”
+“The industry will either need to compress or change cable infrastructure to handle this increase in data rates,” he notes.

-The development of 8K, Meredith states is a long, slow process: despite some content being on the marketplace, the technology to facilitate capturing it and the complete post-production process is not here yet.
-“Of course by that period the draft standards of HDMI we currently have will be ratiﬁed and things will become more real at that point as we’ll be dealing with probably double, perhaps even quadruple the data we’re working with at the moment.”
-With this, Meredith says will bring “amazing” technologies for compression and new levels of efﬁciency that means AV over IP will fully shift into the mainstream to support the transport of such signiﬁcant amounts of data.
-“It’s quite exciting what we’re going to see in terms of video quality.
-I’ve seen demonstrations for technologies like Dolby Cinema lately that have blown my mind.”
+The development of 8K, Meredith states, will be a long, slow process, with the technology to facilitate its capture and post-production not yet in place.
+“Of course, by that period the draft standards of HDMI we currently have will be ratiﬁed and things will become more real at that point as we’ll be dealing with double or perhaps even quadruple the data we’re working with at the moment.”